Esri/arcgis-samples-silverlight/README.md

  - [ArcGIS API for Silverlight](https://www.nuget.org/packages/ArcGISSilverlight-All/) (portion of Blend SDK for Silverlight 5 included with [Behaviors package](https://www.nuget.org/packages/ArcGISSilverlight-Behaviors/))
  - [Silverlight 5 Toolkit](https://www.nuget.org/packages/SilverlightToolkit-Input/) (includes Core and Input packages)
  - [Microsoft Async](https://www.nuget.org/packages/Microsoft.Bcl.Async)
    References to the Microsoft Async assemblies have been removed from the samples project for Visual Studio 2010.
 Use of Microsoft Async functionality with Silverlight 5 requires Visual Studio 2012 or greater.
-Samples that reference the task async pattern are not available in Visual Studio 2010.
+Samples that reference the [task async pattern](http://msdn.microsoft.com/async) are not available in Visual Studio 2010.
 7. Run the application.

 ####Visual Studio 2012/2013 (includes support for Express for Web editions)

 1. Fork and then clone the repo or download the .zip file.
 2. Two Visual Studio solutions are included.
-One with CSharp code (ArcGISSilverlightSDK.sln), and the other with VB.NET code (ArcGISSilverlightSDK_VBNet.sln).
+One with C# code (ArcGISSilverlightSDK.sln), and the other with VB code (ArcGISSilverlightSDK_VBNet.sln).
 Each solution contains two projects, a Silverlight project and a web host application.
-In Visual Studio, open the CSharp or VB.NET solution.
+In Visual Studio, open the C# or VB solution.
 3. Colorized text in the XAML and code-behind views is generated using logic in the SyntaxHighlighting.dll included with the Silverlight project under the Support folder.
 Since the assembly is included with the source code on GitHub, [unblock it](http://go.microsoft.com/fwlink/?LinkId=179545) before building and running the application.
 4. In the Solution Explorer, right-click the c:...\ArcGISSilverlightSDKWeb\ project and select "Set as StartUp Project".
 Select the Default.htm page, right-click and select the "Set as Start Page" option.